maxmurdoch/flock/src/pages/products/hobbyist.md

     However, a flying metal robot with spinning propellers has the potential to cause some pretty hefty damage; and paying a little now may save you a lot in the long run.

-  smallText: >-
-    Flock’s public liability insurance provides cover for the worst case scenarios; such as your drone accidentally hitting someone, or damaging another’s property.
-It also provides legal compensation if a noise complaint or Invasion of Priavy claim is made against you.
+    Flock’s public liability insurance provides cover for the worst case scenarios; giving you peace of mind the second you take off.

-    With the Flock Cover app, you can get insured on the spot for as little as £3.
-It’s as quick and easy as ordering an Uber, and gives you total peace of mind the second you take off.
+  smallText: ''
   title: |-
     I fly my drone for fun,
     do I need insurance?